kenperlin/chalktalk/README.md

     e.g.

       if (x) {
-      } // no handing else if / else here
+      } // else goes below this brace else {
-      else {
       }